Political Science

 Guest Lecturers

 The guests who come to our Political Science classes range from State legislators and local officials to noted attorneys, to U.S. Senators and Congresspeople, from across the political spectrum.
+You’ll get to meet these public servants, ask probing questions, and make great contacts.

 These valuable connections have helped our students go on to run for school boards, state legislature, and other offices.